Murud-Janjira

 Murud-Janjira is the local name of a fort and tourist attraction situated on an island just off the coastal town of Murud, in the Raigad district of Maharashtra, India.
-Malik Ambar is credited with the construction of the Janjira Fort in the Murud Area of present-day Maharashtra India.'
+Malik Ambar is credited with the construction of Janjira Fort in the Murud area of present-day Maharashtra India.'
 After its construction in 1567 AD, the fort was key to the Sidis withstanding various invasion attempts by the Marathas, Mughals, and Portuguese to capture Janjira.